 The Bodleian Library is one of the oldest libraries in Europe.
-As the main research library for the University of Oxford, it contains 13 million printed items.
-Its special collection archive includes a 10th-century document of manuscripts and drawings attributed to St. Dunstan (908-988).
+As the main research library for the University of Oxford, it contains thirteen million printed items.
+Its special collection archive includes a tenth century document of manuscripts and drawings attributed to Dunstan of Canterbury (908-988).
 He could be called a “Renaissance Man,” despite living a half millennium before the Renaissance.
 He was a talented illustrator, a skilled musician, and a capable metalworker (he’s still venerated as the patron saint of jewelers and locksmiths!).
 The first page of this collection features a pen and ink drawing of Jesus holding a shepherd’s staff in his right hand and a book or tablet in his left hand.
 In the far-right corner is a small drawing of Dunstan kneeling at the feet of Jesus.
-Above him are the Latin words in Dunstan’s handwriting, “I ask you to defend me, Dunstan, that you might not permit the storms of Taemarus to swallow me.”
+Above him are the Latin words in his handwriting, “I ask you to defend me, Dunstan, that you might not permit the storms of Taemarus to swallow me.”
 Cape Taemarus was situated along the southern coast of Greece, which, according to Greek mythology, contained a cavern leading to Hades, the realm of the dead.
 I was amused that another pen and ink drawing in the collection depicts Dunstan pinching the devil’s nose with a pair of tongs!
 Dunstan was equally comfortable in church and court.
 He served as court advisor for numerous English kings and wasn’t shy about exercising his moral influence when kings went off the rails.
 He also brought much-needed reform to churches and monasteries destroyed by Viking raids.
-His prayer is dense, full of Biblical images for our Triune God who bestows mercy on us far beyond our deserving:
+His prayer offered here is dense and full of biblical images for our Triune God who bestows mercy on us far beyond our deserving:

 O Christ, whom Thy one only Church throughout the world doth hymn, O Thou to whom the sun, the moon, and stars, the land and sea, do service ever, do Thou have mercy.

-O Christ, those holy ones, the heirs of the eternal country, one and all with utter joy proclaim Thee in the most worthy strain: do Thou have mercy upon us.
+O Christ, those holy ones, the heirs of the eternal country, one and all with utter joy proclaim Thee in the worthiest strain: do Thou have mercy upon us.

 O Lord, O gentle Son of Mary free, O King of Kings, blessed Redeemer, upon those who have been ransomed from the power of death, by Thine own blood, ever have mercy.